Español English

 They are compact shrubs (woody at the base) that reach 1 meter (3.28 feet) in height and width.
 The foliage consists of larger basal leaves and leaves similar to those of Salvia officinalis located in the upper part of the plant; both types of leaves have a velvety texture.
 The flowers are yellow and appear in axillary groups.
 They bloom during the spring.

 Phlomis chrysophylla prefers full sun exposure and a warm climate (Mediterranean climate).
-They resist occasional frosts.
+It resists occasional frosts.

-They are plants of easy cultivation and great resistance to drought.
-They only require occasional watering in summer.
+Phlomis chrysophylla is a plant of easy cultivation and great resistance to drought.
+It only requires occasional watering in summer.

-They are quite resistant plants to pests and diseases.
+Golden-leaved Jerusalem sage is a quite resistant plant to pests and diseases.

 Images of the shrub Phlomis chrysophylla or Golden-leaved Jerusalem sage